truejimfrank/StreamlinedProductPurchaseForecasting/README.md

 ## LSTM Model

 To have another model for comparison, I made an LSTM neural net model with TensorFlow / Keras.
-I used MAPE (mean absolute percentage error) here during the model evaluation step.
+For the evaluation step, I used MAPE (mean absolute percentage error).

 ![LSTM Best Forecast](https://github.com/truejimfrank/StreamlinedProductPurchaseForecasting/blob/master/img/rnn_s8_e9_b99_200200drop4_lr.0002.png)

 ## Product Category Forecasts

 Comparison of the FB Prophet model and the LSTM model was determined on interpretability and the amount of time I spent getting the models to make forecasts.
 FB Prophet is fast and works well with my data, so I used it going forward.

 Now I can answer the question posed in the original objective.
 Additionally, these tools provide context and understanding for interpreting the result.